appsmithorg/appsmith-docs/website/docs/reference/widgets/table/column-settings.md

 - **Select**: Enables choosing from a predefined list of options.
 The Options property should be an array of objects.
 This column type supports inline editing, allowing direct text updates when the Editable property is enabled.
 See [Select properties](/reference/widgets/table/column-settings#select-properties).

-- **HTML:** The HTML column type renders raw HTML content in the cell, allowing you to display custom-styled UI elements such as formatted text, icons, or embedded components.
+- **HTML:** The HTML column type allows you to display custom UI elements like formatted text, icons, or embedded components by rendering raw HTML content in table cells.
+You can provide HTML directly from your datasource or use [Computed values](/reference/widgets/table/column-settings#html-formatting) with `{{}}` bindings for multi-line content.
+For styling, you can use inline styles, as the` <style>` tag is not supported.
 This column type does not support inline editing or event handling.
-You can pass raw HTML code directly from your datasource or update the **Computed value** for customization.
-When writing multi-line HTML, use the `{{}}` binding.
-For styling, you can use inline styles, as the` <style>` tag is not supported.

 </dd>